 Behavioral specialists are $300-$600 per week for the three boys.
 Help is greatly needed!
 Please donate to help these sweet boys!

-Sally is not available for adoption at this time.
-We do not accept inquiries or applications for our dogs receiving medical treatment or who may be pregnant.
-What she needs most is your support for our medical program to ensure continuation of top quality care! ♥
+Kirby is not available for adoption at this time.
+We do not accept inquiries or applications for our dogs receiving medical treatment.
+What he needs most is your support for our medical program to ensure continuation of top quality care! ♥

-If you’re able to help Sally with a tax deductible donation toward her care, vetting, and any potential complications, we would be incredibly grateful.
+If you’re able to help Kirby with a tax deductible donation toward his expensive medical care, we would be incredibly grateful.